abhimohta/abhimohta.github.io/_pages/projects.md

  *Implemented a classifier to find new/missing restaurants in the Bing database levaraging user query logs.
 Achieved accuracy of over 90%.*
 * **Clustering closely-related terrorist attacks leveraging the Global Terrorism database**
  [Source code](https://github.com/abhimohta/Clustering-on-Global-Terrorism-Database)
+**Course projects/Initiatives**
+ *Implemented the malloc/calloc/free function, a proxy server with cache, a linux shell (tsh-tiny shell) and a generic cache simulator from scratch.
+[Code available on request]
 *Mined the data in the Global Terrorism database and analysed it using optimized K-means algorithm using Hadoop and Java.*
 * **Centralized management portal for family business**
  [Source code](https://github.com/abhimohta/Centralized-Management-Portal-for-Factories)
  *Implemented a management portal for my fathers' business - to centrally handle multiple factories and orders.
 Developed using HTML, CSS, PHP, JavaScript, MySQL.*